Ivano Della Morte

 Ivano Della Morte (born 13 October 1974 in Cirié, Piedmont) is an Italian association football former player, and currently a manager.
 He played 28 Serie A matches, 154 Serie B, 72 in Serie C1, and retired in 2007 after a seasonal stint with Serie D outfit Alessandria.
 In 2007, he started working to take his coaching badges, and in 2008 he coached Piedmontese Eccellenza club Borgaro (based in Borgaro Torinese).

+Personal life

+His son Matteo Della Morte is a footballer too.